Phone (01457) 858877 or email

 In order to work efficiently with files and folders you first need to create a FileSystemObject.
 This blog explains how to do this!

 You can find more articles on this subject in our Excel VBA blog.
-However, the best way of learning is to attend our two-day Excel Visual Basic course, or the two-day advanced VBA course.
+However, the best way of learning is to attend one of our Excel VBA courses. |

 You won't care what a FileSystemObject is, but you will care what it can do for you.
 You can use FileSystemObjects to: